tomjoht/tomjoht.github.io/_zamm/12-seeing-invisible-details-avoiding-predictable-thought.md

 Bringing the discussion back to AI, if we troubleshoot using prediction machines, the solutions we conceive of will be predictable, cliché, and formulaic.
 They will be the obvious attempts from mediocre thinking.
 We'll end up putting our foot into the same set of footprints to trod the same worn paths, leading to the same dead-end destinations.

 For many tasks, this might be fine.
 Let's say you're not a developer, and you want a simple script to achieve some perfunctory task.
 There's no harm in having AI create the most predictable, obvious solution — especially if this solution is foreign to you.
 But if you're an expert in your field, looking to innovate, this kind of predictable thinking may only lead you to dead ends.
 You need to clear away assumptions so that you can, as Shklovsky says, trace new paths.

+## Conclusion

+I know I've covered a lot of ground in this essay.
+To sum things up, Walker argues that we have to learn to notice our environment using techniques to change our conventional ways of seeing and observing.
+Shklovsky argues that language becomes dead unless we inject new metaphors and phrases, resurrecting words with new language.
+Pirsig argues that our many assumptions occlude our understanding of problems we want to solve.

+The larger point is that we can change what we see, experience, understand, etc., about the world around us, but doing so isn't easy.
+We have to pause and ask questions, avoid relying too much on machines that only tell the most predictable answers, and actively work to avoid automatically embracing anticipated, conditioned points of view.
+As more of our life becomes directed by prediction algorithms, these techniques help us retain what makes us creative humans.

 ## Works cited